arielsalminen/responsive-nav.js/README.md

 # TinyNav2.js
-### Tiny responsive navigation plugin without library dependencies and with fast touch screen support.
-Weighs just 597 bytes minified and gzipped.
+### Responsive navigation plugin without library dependencies and with fast touch screen support.

-Work-in-progress, so description and more stuff coming soon…

-Usage Instructions and demo
+TinyNav2 is a tiny JavaScript plugin (597 bytes minified and gzipped) which helps you to create toggled navigation for smaller screens.
+It uses touchstart and CSS transitions for best possible performance.
+It also uses a "clever" workaround which makes it possible to transition from height: 0; to height: auto; which isn't normally possible with CSS transitions.

+Please note that this is still a work-in-progress, so there are some bugs in certain browsers like Opera Mobile.
+Anyway, I will deal with them soon, so don't worry.
+Usage instructions and better demos are also coming.

+Check out also the previous version: [TinyNav 1](http://tinynav.viljamis.com)

+Demo
 ======

 For a demo go to [http://tinynav2.viljamis.com](http://tinynav2.viljamis.com).
-Usage instructions coming later…

 License
 ======